bolt/deployer/docs/configuration.md

 `deploy_path` and `vhost_symlink` determine where Deployer will put its files, and it allows you to keep an always up-to-date symlink to the latest deployment.
 This is handy for two different scenarios:

-- If you can configure the location of the vhost in your webserver's configuration, simply set it to `…/deployer/current`, whit points to the latest succesful release.
+- If you can configure the location of the vhost in your webserver's configuration, simply set it to `…/deployer/current`, which points to the latest succesful release.
 You can then set `vhost_symlink: ~`, to prevent additional symlinks to be set up.
 - If you can not configure the location, `vhost_symlink` allows for the reverse: